carpentries/instructor-training/episodes/14-live.md

 However, the instructor is not live coding in a vacuum.
 Importantly, students are strongly encouraged to "code-along" with the instructor.
-We refer to the practice of having the instructor live code and the learners code along as "participatory live coding".
+We refer to the practice of having the instructor live code and the learners code along as "participatory live coding" or, less formally, 'code-along sessions'.

 > ## Up and Down
 >